 - Step 6: Register Intellectual Property (Optional).
 This is not mandatory but it is highly recommended for companies to do so, as it is a good way to protect your business identity.

-In fact, business registration in Belize is fairly simple and straightforward.
-Offshore company formation in Belize is tax-free, no reporting requirements and has guaranteed privacy for directors and shareholders.
+Offshore company formation is even much more simplified.
+Offshore company in Belize is ideal for foreign investors who are longing for a low tax environment with no reporting requirements.
+Another plus is that it has guaranteed privacy for directors and shareholders.
 Only one shareholder and director are required to establish an offshore company, your director and shareholder can be of any nationality.
-Note, however, that you must have a registered office in Belize and have a local registered agent.
+However, you must have a registered office in Belize and have a local registered agent.